wangg12/IRLS_using_DL_frameworks/README.md

 * We show that both tensorflow and pytorch can do general matrix based algorithms, and both can be accelerated by the power of gpu.

-* In this implementation, we use svd to solve peudo inverse of singular matrices.
+* In this implementation, we use svd to solve pseudo inverse of singular matrices.
 The svd in torch is somehow less numerically stable than that in tensorflow, so we use a slight regularization in the valina IRLS in pytorch.